mwin007/mage2-create-attributes/README.md

 php bin/magento cache:flush
 php bin/magento indexer:reindex

-# 3. Sign into admin and check out the add new product page to see the attribues.
+# 3. Sign into admin and check out the add new product page to see the attributes.